jasongin/noble-uwp/README.md

 functionality in Windows 10.

 ## System Requirements
+ * Node.js v6.9 (LTS).
+   * NodeRT currently has problems with Node v7.
+   * Node v4 might work, but is untested.
- * Windows 10 build 10.0.15014 or later, currently available on the Windows Insider Preview Fast ring
+ * Windows 10 build 10.0.15021 or later, currently available on the Windows Insider Preview Fast ring
- * Windows 10 SDK build 10.0.15003 or later, available from the [Windows Insider Preview SDK page](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK)
+ * Windows 10 SDK build 10.0.15021 or later, available from the [Windows Insider Preview SDK page](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK)
    * Note the SDK build number changes frequently during the preview phase.
      You may need to update the SDK references in `noble-uwp/uwp/*/binding.gyp` to refer to the SDK build number that is installed.
+Try to use an SDK build that matches your Windows 10 preview build.

 ## Usage
 Simply require `noble-uwp` instead of `noble`: